svenskscifi/karinboye/README.md

 1. Copy the trained model above to your google drive.
 2. Open the link to the <a href="https://colab.research.google.com/drive/1VLG8e7YSEwypxU-noRNhsv5dW4NfTGce">colab</a> above in a chrome webbrowser
+2. Make a local copy of the colab in your google drive (File->Save a copy in drive).
-2. Run the 1st and 2nd cells in order to initialize tensorflow and allocated a free CPU resource from google colab.
+3. Run the 1st and 2nd cells in order to initialize tensorflow and allocated a free CPU resource from google colab.
-3. Run the 3rdcell with the 355M model as: gpt2.download_gpt2(model_name="355M")
+4. Run the 3rdcell with the 355M model as: gpt2.download_gpt2(model_name="355M")
-4. Run the 4th cell, mounting your google drive and follow instructions.
+5. Run the 4th cell, mounting your google drive and follow instructions.
-5. Jump to the 9th cell "Load a Trained model Checkpoint" and run it with "gpt2.copy_checkpoint_from_gdrive(run_name='PretrainedGPT-2KarinBoye') and wait for the model to upload.
+6. Jump to the 9th cell "Load a Trained model Checkpoint" and run it with "gpt2.copy_checkpoint_from_gdrive(run_name='PretrainedGPT-2KarinBoye') and wait for the model to upload.
-6. Run the 10th cell by: gpt2.load_gpt2(sess, run_name='PretrainedGPT-2KarinBoye')
+7. Run the 10th cell by: gpt2.load_gpt2(sess, run_name='PretrainedGPT-2KarinBoye')
-7. Run the 11th cell to "Generate Text From The Trained Model"
+8. Run the 11th cell to "Generate Text From The Trained Model"

 If you want to generate output with a specific seed and/or control the temperature of the output (i.e how freely associative the text should be) then jump to the 12th cell.